 Click here to learn about the Grower’s and Beekeeper’s roles.

 The HBHC provided direct and in-kind support to CAST to produce a paper summarizing the latest science related to declines in bee health.
-The paper is expected to discuss methods used to document colony losses, recommendations for research and finally suggestions for beekeepers, land managers, crop producers, homeowners, and policymakers to engage in helping to ultimately restore healthy populations of honey bees and other pollinators.
-Dr. Marla Spivak, task force chair from the University of Minnesota, and a team of anonymous authors and reviewers are currently writing the paper.
-The expected release date is late 2016.
-See www.cast-science.org under the “Publications” and “Forthcoming Publications” tabs.
+The paper, released in June 2017, discusses methods used to document colony losses, recommendations for research, and suggestions for beekeepers, land managers, crop producers, homeowners, and policymakers to engage in helping to ultimately restore healthy populations of honey bees and other pollinators.

 Incident Reporting Guide

 Identify and implement Coalition actions to promote and improve beekeeper incident reporting regarding crop pest management- related bee health incidents.

 Focus on Forage series

 Bee forage creates multiple benefits for pollinators, crop production, biodiversity, soil health, water quality, and other agricultural interests.
 The Focus on Forage Series highlights how the Honey Bee Health Coalition, its members, and other partners are working on-the-ground and leading innovative efforts to create honey bee and pollinator forage.
 Click here to view the Focus on Forage series.